saaamar/abtest-framework/README.md

 #### 1. **Hypothesis Formation**
 ```
-H₀ (Null): No difference between variants A and B
+H₀ (Null): No difference between variant A and variant B
 H₁ (Alternative): Variant B performs better than variant A by at least X%
 ```